Pindad Maung

-Pindad Maung is an all-terrain, all-wheel drive light vehicle produced by Pindad.
+Pindad Maung known as Pindad Leopard for export markets is an all-terrain, all-wheel drive light vehicle produced by the Indonesian defense equipment company Pindad.
 Initially designed as a military light utility-type vehicle, civilian versions are also available.
 The name Maung means "tiger" in Sundanese.

 Description

-The Maung is a light tactical all-wheel drive vehicle that in standard configuration is capable of carrying four personnel.
-The vehicle is a four-door configuration (with removable doors), with a side-hinged tailgate onto which a spare wheel/tyre can be mounted.
+The Maung is a light tactical all-wheel drive vehicle capable of carrying four personnel in its standard configuration.
+The vehicle has a four-door configuration (with removable doors), with a side-hinged tailgate onto which a spare wheel/tyre can be mounted.
 In standard configuration the vehicle is fitted with a removeable soft top.
 The front windscreen folds forward onto the bonnet.

 Overall dimensions are given as 4.9 m long, 2.4 m wide and 1.8 m high.
 Unladen weight does vary slightly by source but is between 2,160 and 2,270 kg, with gross vehicle weight stated to be 2,910 kg.
 Maximum road speed is 120 km/h.
 Gradeability is 60%, side slope capability is 30%, and turning radius is 6.85 m Fuel tank capacity is 80 L, this giving a cruising range of up to 800 km.